 Owens Corning shingle warranty after spray attic insulation states that you must stay within all other stated terms and conditions for this warranty.
 The Owens Corning products you can use and retain your warranty are, Berkshire, duration including all designer colors and premium cool series, Oakridge, WeatherGuard HP which is a class 4 impact resistant shingle and the Woodmoor and Woodcrest shingles.

 There are however guidelines you must follow to get this warranty.
 Your roofing system must be approved and compliant with all local building codes.
 Your homes decking must be 3/8” plywood, 7/16” OSB (oriented strand board) or 6” wide by 25/32” wood sheathing, these are all minimum thickness.
 All spray foam insulation, radiant barrier and other components of the roof deck must be installed in accordance with manufacturer’s installation instructions.
-The last requirement is installation of your shingles must be performed in strict accordance with the Owens Corning installation instructions.
+The last requirement is the installation of your shingles must be performed in strict accordance with the Owens Corning installation instructions.
 Any deviation from these guidelines will void any warranty on the roofing shingles.

 Not properly venting an attic can introduce moisture and moisture related problems in your attic.
 Owens Corning’s position has always been that a properly vented attic and rafter space is the preferred design.
 Moisture problems in your attic can lead to mold as well as damage to the homes internal structure.
 One last point Owens Corning makes about spray foam insulation is that it can make detecting a roof leak harder.